AI • CLI • DeveloperTools

 Final Thoughts

-If you only try three after reading this, I would start with --bare, --strict-mcp-config, and --exclude-dynamic-system-prompt-sections.
+If you only try a few after reading this, start with: